iMissile/Self.Writing/Notes/DS_R_ggplot_ans_viz.md

 ## gt
 - [Create interactive links in gt table (in rmarkdown)](https://community.rstudio.com/t/create-interactive-links-in-gt-table-in-rmarkdown/70266/2)
+- `html()` will tell gt to deal with the text as html content.
+You can create the text yourself.
+I used htmltools helper
+- `md()` will tell get to consider the text as markdown, and it will process it to render as html.
 - [Embed links to cells of R's gt tables](https://stackoverflow.com/questions/68720533/embed-links-to-cells-of-rs-gt-tables)
 - [Embedding custom HTML in gt tables](https://themockup.blog/posts/2020-10-31-embedding-custom-features-in-gt-tables/index.html)
 - [Adding images to group headers using text_transform in a gt table](https://stackoverflow.com/questions/73068835/adding-images-to-group-headers-using-text-transform-in-a-gt-table)